 A few people asked for more information about the labels I made for last weekend’s Rhubarb, Pear, and Vanilla Jam, so here’s a quick post to show what I did.
 Because I’m not savvy when it comes to computer design, I needed to make something simple.
-It took me only two years to figure out I could use stickers and rubber stamps — two things that I love — to personalize my labels.
+It took me only two years to figure out I could use stickers and rubber stamps to personalize my labels.

 - 2 1/2 inch round labels.
 This size fits perfectly on wide-mouth jar lids.
 They also work on regular size lids, but the edges disappear under the bands.
 There are endless online sources for labels.
 I got my cheap ones here.
 Of course, Avery also makes them.
 And you can get fancy ones in many colors from Paper Source

 - Microsoft Word label template.
 I downloaded the one I like here.
 (Scroll down the long, long list to S-5046 and click “download,” over to the right.)

 - Rubber stamps and ink pads.
 I found mine at Scrapbook Territory in Berkeley, but I noticed that almost all of the stamps I chose were made by A Muse Artstamps in Seattle.
 Anyone else have a favorite rubber stamp company?
 I’m just getting started with this and would love to find more.

 Here’s what to do: